 - Might wear out really quickly, under 20,000 miles.

-5 – Bridgestone Potenza RE970AS Pole Position All Season Tire
+5 – Bridgestone Potenza RE970AS Pole Position All-Season Tire

-- May be susceptible to premature cupping.
+- Tire could be susceptible to premature cupping.

-- May be noisier than some consumers say.
+- Noisier than some consumers say.

 What to Look for When Buying the Best Tires for Honda Accord

-If you live in an area with heavy snow-fall perhaps look into tires that aren’t only all-season but snow tires like the Goodyear Ultra Grip Winter Tires or Bridgestone Blizzak.
+If you live in an area with an intense winter, perhaps look into tires that aren’t only all-season but winter tires like the Goodyear Ultra Grip Winter Tires or Bridgestone Blizzak.
 This way, you don’t have to add and remove studs from your tires again and again.
-Treads with wide grooves and ones that expel water for driving on wet roads are great if you live in a city that sees a lot of annual rainfall.
+Winter tires would give you better handling.

 Symmetrical tires are the more affordable of the three because they are easier to manufacture.
 However, they don’t offer quite as much security and stability on wet roads or sand/gravel than the other two due to the design.

 Asymmetrical tires are what we commonly see, and they feature inner and outer zones.
 They handle and grip very well on various terrains and are often used on all-season tires.